 Antibiotics are designed to kill harmful bacteria that cause conditions like urinary tract infections (UTIs), sinus infections, eye infections, skin infections and pneumonia.
 While antibiotics seem like straightforward medications, their side effects can be problematic—especially for seniors.
 Some people have no trouble taking an antibiotic, while others may feel even more rundown once they begin this medicine that is supposed to help them get better.

 People are usually most familiar with the bothersome effects that antibiotics can have on the digestive system.
 For example, azithromycin (sold under the brand names Z-Pak, Zithromax and Zmax) most frequently causes upset stomach, diarrhea and vomiting.
-But, a lesser known side effect of azithromycin and other common antibiotics, such as amoxicillin and ciprofloxacin, is serious fatigue.
+But, a lesser known side effect of azithromycin and other common antibiotics, such as amoxicillin and ciprofloxacin (Cipro), is serious fatigue.

 While the exact reason for this side effect isn’t fully understood, it could have something to do with how antibiotics alter the balance of microbes in our bodies.
 These medications often alter or kill off good bacteria in the body along with the bad.
 Not only can this change in microbiome increase an older adult’s risk of C. diff infection, but it can also affect nutrient absorption or lead to dehydration, which can contribute to fatigue and lethargy.

 Consult a Physician or Pharmacist